 This is (as expected) another fantastic Brora from the best times of this distillery.
 Aged 30-years and bottled in 2003 it looks as if this is a 1973 vintage but I doubt: In the early seventies the Brora distillery was simply named Clynelish too (internally) and the casks were stamped either Clynelish-A (for the modern Clynelish distillery) or Clynelish-B (for the old Brora distillery).
 But in 1973 the processes did not work and either they just stamped all casks Clynelish only or they mingled the naming altogether - that is why Diageo decided to market all Clynelish/Brora casks from 1973 as Clynelish only (or have you ever come across a 1973 Brora?).
 So I guess this bottling contains casks from 1972 (or earlier) because the Diageo managers are risk-avers in such matters, usually.
 But I could not care less if the result is that excellent (and the 1972 vintage is believed to be the best of Brora, in general).

-PS: Today I find the price I paid in 2005 very appropriate for a dram of this quality, hence my price score.
+PS: Today I find the price I paid in 2005 very appropriate for a dram of this quality.